Authors of section

 Open fractures need surgical stabilization, usually external.

-For lower-grade, open fractures, use fixation that would be appropriate for similar closed injuries.
-For more severe open fractures, or wounds that need repeated excisions, external fixation is usually preferable.
+For lower-grade open fractures, use fixation that would be appropriate for similar closed injuries.
+For more severe open fractures, or wounds that need repeated excisions, temporary fixation (external or internal) is usually preferable as it allows temporary stabilization and easier access to the bony and soft-tissue envelope during the subsequent surgical procedure.

 Surgical fixation, external, or internal, is the best way to stabilize an open fracture.
 This is done only after thorough...

-If IMN must be delayed (significant wound contamination, etc.), temporary external fixation can be used for preliminary stabilization.
+If IM nailing must be delayed (due to significant wound contamination, etc.), temporary external fixation can be used for preliminary stabilization.

 These illustrations show a severe open segmental tibial fracture, in which, short of primary amputation, IMN, using an ...